scienceapps/psion-time-machine/README.md

 ### URLs filtering to specific key words :

-02-filterpsioncontent.py : This script is designed to analyze a list of URLs and identify which ones are related to Psion—a historic brand of mobile computing devices.
+02-filterpsioncontent.py : This script is designed to analyze a list of URLs and identify which ones are related to Psion.
 It does this by:

 - Reading URLs from a text file.